 28.5 Superphylum Ecdysozoa: Nematodes and Tardigrades

 The defining feature of the Ecdysozoa is a collagenous/chitinous cuticle that covers the body, and the necessity to molt the cuticle periodically during growth.
 Nematodes are roundworms, with a pseudocoel body cavity.
-They have a complete digestive system, a differentiated nervous system, and a rudimentory excretory system.
+They have a complete digestive system, a differentiated nervous system, and a rudimentary excretory system.
 The phylum includes free-living species like Caenorhabditis elegans as well as many species of endoparasitic organisms such as Ascaris spp.
-They include dioeceous as well as hermaphroditic species.
+They include dioecious as well as hermaphroditic species.
 Embryonic development proceeds via several larval stages, and most adults have a fixed number of cells.

 The tardigrades, sometimes called "water bears," are a widespread group of tiny animals with a segmented cuticle covering the epidermis and four pairs of clawed legs.
 Like the nematodes, they are pseudocoelomates and have a fixed number of cells as adults.
 Specialized proteins enable them to enter cryptobiosis, a kind of suspended animation during which they can resist a number of adverse environmental conditions.